eyes and hour

 Matcha Layer

-• Use a spoon to add matcha powder into a tea bowl.
+• Use a spoon to add matcha powder to a tea bowl or small mixing bowl.

-• Whisk together until all clumps are gone and the top is frothy.
+• Whisk briskly until all clumps dissolve and the surface is frothy.

-• Put the jar of sweetened matcha in the fridge to cool.
+• Chill the sweetened matcha in the fridge until cool.

 Coffee

-• Add more ice cubes into the layer of milk until some of the ice cubes stick out of the layer of milk.
+• Add more ice cubes to the milk layer until some cubes stick out.

 Notes